 These are the usual ways of drying the 3D Filaments.
 Continue reading to find more helpful information on this.back to menu ↑

-How To Dry PLA?
+How To Dry PLA Filament?

-- Drying PLA 3D Filament using Oven
+- Drying PLA in Oven

 - Filament Dryer

-- Using Food Dehydrator
+- Drying PLA in Food Dehydrator

 - Using Printer’s heatbed.

 a.
-PLA Drying in Oven
+How to Dry PLA Filament in Oven

 PLA filaments should be dried at 40-45degC for a time duration of 4-5 hours.
 This is below the point at which filament starts softening to some extent.
-This is also called as glass transition temperature.
+This is also called glass transition temperature.

-Although using an oven is simple and inexpensive, a special care is needed in configuring certain parameters.
-Otherwise, the process can have detrimental effect.
+Although using an oven is simple and inexpensive, special care is needed in configuring certain parameters.
+Otherwise, the process can have a detrimental effect.

 First, check that the set oven temperature is matching to the actual temperature inside or not.

-Most of the Home based ovens aren’t precise in their temperature accuracy and exhibit a huge variation.
+Most of the Home-based ovens aren’t precise in their temperature accuracy and exhibit a huge variation.
 This can cause filament damage.

 It may happen that your filament will become too soft and bond together, making it almost impossible to use.

 Before you place the filament in the oven, heat it to the right temperature.
 Ovens can get too hot as they heat up the interior temperature.
-This could cause filament to become soft and unusable.
+This could cause the filament to become soft and unusable.

 The SUNLU dryer has a good reputation on Amazon at the time this article was written.
 It boasts a 4.6/5.0 overall score and a lot of positive reviews.